SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ### Custom Metrics

-If you have custom metrics you'd like to send to Sumo via prometheus, you just need to expose a `/metrics` endpoint in prometheus format, and instruct prometheus via a ServiceMonitor to pull data from the endpoint.
+If you have custom metrics you'd like to send to Sumo via Prometheus, you just need to expose a `/metrics` endpoint in prometheus format, and instruct prometheus via a ServiceMonitor to pull data from the endpoint.
 In this section, we'll walk through collecting custom metrics with Prometheus.

 #### Step 1: Expose a `/metrics` endpoint on your service
 There are many pre-built libraries that the community has built to expose these, but really any output that aligns with the prometheus format can work.
 Here is a list of libraries: [Libraries](https://prometheus.io/docs/instrumenting/clientlibs).
 Manually verify that you have metrics exposed in Prometheus format by hitting the metrics endpoint, and verifying that the output follows the [Prometheus format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md).